akalnay/Determination/ReadMe.md

 because sometimes a program may willfully introduce a delay on the execution of its logic.
 The problem here is that while the delay may be needed for the execution of a given algorithm, that delay will also cause a test to slowdown to what may become an unaccetable level.
 For example, if a program introduces a 1 second delay for the execution of a loop, and the loop is expected to have 60 iterations, now the tests for that logic will be one minute slower.
-And if there are multiple iterations of the test because of trying different combinations of testing parameters, then the slowdown will be an order of magnitude greater than that.
+And if there are multiple iterations of the test because it requires different combinations of testing parameters, then the slowdown will be an order of magnitude greater than that.

-Solving these challenges might seem easy at first:  just provide the real date-time to the actual software, and substitute the value with a pre-defined one when running unit tests.
+Solving these challenges might seem easy at first:  just provide the real date-time to the actual software, and substitute that value with a pre-defined one when running unit tests.
 That solution works for many cases, but not all:  sometimes a test might need the date-time being used to be more like the real thing, and multiple *"current date-time"* values will be needed.

 Other examples of values that are non-deterministic are [`Globally Unique Identifiers`](https://en.wikipedia.org/wiki/Universally_unique_identifier) and values that are generated through randomization.